Dr4cule/Mineflayer-Discord-bridge/README.md

 ## -- Installation for Termux -- 🤖
 - Install Termux from the Play Store or F-Droid.
-- Open Termux and run the following commands:
+- Open Termux and run the following commands(will take a while to download):

 ```
 pkg update && pkg upgrade